thomazpp/traducao-bjcp-2021/19-amber-and-brown-american-beer/19c-american-brown-ale.md

 ## Comments

 Most commercial American Browns are not as aggressive as the original homebrewed versions, and some modern craft-brewed examples.
 This style reflects the current commercial offerings typically marketed as American Brown Ales rather than the hoppier, stronger homebrew versions from the early days of homebrewing.
-ThMost commercial American Browns are not as aggressive as the original homebrewed versions, and some modern craft-brewed examples.
-This style reflects the current commercial offerings typically marketed as American Brown Ales rather than the hoppier, stronger homebrew versions from the early days of homebrewing.
-These IPA-strength brown ales should be entered as 21B Specialty IPA: Brown IPA.ese IPA-strength brown ales should be entered in the Specialty IPA as Brown IPAs.
+These IPA-strength brown ales should be entered as 21B Specialty IPA: Brown IPA.

 ## History

-Most commercial American Browns are not as aggressive as the original homebrewed versions, and some modern craft-brewed examples.
-This style reflects the current commercial offerings typically marketed as American Brown Ales rather than the hoppier, stronger homebrew versions from the early days of homebrewing.
-These IPA-strength brown ales should be entered as 21B Specialty IPA: Brown IPA.
+An American style from the early modern craft beer era.
+Derived from English Brown Ales, but with more hops.
+Pete’s Wicked Ale (1986) defined the style, which was first judged at the Great American Beer Festival in 1992.

 ## Characteristic Ingredients